Larue County, Kentucky Records

 The Larue County Courthouse is located in Hodgenville, Kentucky.
 No records were lost in a fire set by guerrillas on 21 Feb 1865.
 Learn More About State of Kentucky Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Larue county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Larued County Clerk has Marriage Records from 1843, Land Records from 1843 and Probate Records from 1843 - Will/Probate Record Request Form.
 The County Clerk has three main responsibilities.
 One is the recording of Land records, Probate records and Marriage Liscenses.